 According to Narrandes, SweepSouth has a large addressable market in the informal sector, it is incredibly disruptive, it is having a positive social impact on the economy and the management team has proven credentials in building the company to where it is now, as well as engaging in ongoing innovation.

 The business has expanded the scope of its services to the point where it now offers its clients access to a comprehensive suite of personal services.
-It has also pivoted its service offering into commercial sanitisation, giving it diverse sources of revenue and avenues for future growth.
+It has also pivoted its service offering into commercial sanitisation, with plans for fixing and maintenance giving it diverse sources of revenue and avenues for future growth.

 The social impact credentials of the company are impeccable, says Narrandes.
 “SweepSouth has played a material role in empowering previously vulnerable informal workers by giving them a voice and the ability to control their destiny because they have flexibility and control over their own time.”